iCounterBOX/TensorFlow_CarOccupancyDetector_V2/README.md

 sess = tf.Session(config=tf.ConfigProto(log_device_placement=True))
 ```

-My biggest pain and reason why this training-Pipeline did not work run was based on non-compatible Versions of the installed apps we need here!
+My biggest pain and reason why this training-Pipeline did not work was based on non-compatible Versions of the installed apps we need here!
 This way i wrote this little Version-Checker:

 ```python
 import platform